kan-qi/TranX/README.md

 # TranX
-Effective Automated Transaction Analysis Methods for Mobile and Web Applications   <br />
+A scalable solution for distributed log analysis for software systems and applications  <br />
 Authored by: Kan Qi   <br />

 ## Usage